Frequently Asked Questions

 What is the cost?

-Reminder – registration fees cover both the Fall 2017 and Spring 2018 Seasons
+Reminder – registration fees cover both the Fall 2018 and Spring 2019

 What does the U in U5, etc. mean?

 The player’s age as of January 1 is Under-5.
-Here are all the levels and associated birth years:
+Here are all the levels and associated birth years as of Fall 2018:

 At what age level does your Intramural program start?